simonschamp/awa-project-work2/README.md

 This is a full working system.
 Details of the tech stack and functionalities are given below.
+Contributors are welcome!

 GitHub: https://github.com/simonschamp/awa-project-work2